 This bill amends the New Mexico Workers' Compensation Act and the New Mexico Occupational Disease Disablement Law to enhance financial support for discovery costs and attorney fees in workers' compensation cases.
-It raises the limit on employer-advanced discovery costs from $3,500 to $4,000 starting January 1, 2027, and to $4,500 by January 1, 2029.
+It raises the limit on employer advances for discovery costs from $3,500 to $4,000 starting January 1, 2027, and to $4,500 by January 1, 2029.
 Additionally, the maximum allowable attorney fees will increase from $30,000 in 2025 to $32,000 in 2027, and $34,000 in 2029.
-The bill mandates that if a claimant prevails, the employer must cover the advanced discovery costs, while a reimbursement schedule will apply if the claimant does not prevail.
+The bill also stipulates that if a claimant prevails, the employer must cover the advanced discovery costs, while unsuccessful claimants will need to reimburse the employer based on a schedule set by a workers' compensation judge.

 Statutes affected: